SilvaneUX/donut-test/README.md

 <br>
 <h2>💡 Tips:</h2>
 <ul>
-    <li>Add yourself to contribution list as seperate Pull Request (It's a Bonus Pull Request 😁)</li>
+    <li>Add yourself to contribution list as separate Pull Request (It's a Bonus Pull Request 😁)</li>
     <li>If someone open an issue, you could try it too but with diffrent languange</li>
-    <li>There is Major Update at the end of 2025 Hcktoberfest on this Repo. to make it light-weight, i will move all previous code to new Repo as Archive Repo considering this repo growing so much.
+    <li>There is Major Update at the end of 2025 Hacktoberfest on this Repo. to make it light-weight, I will move all previous code to new Repo as Archive Repo considering this repo growing so much.
 Dont worry, all your contribution and your name still be because as Contribution List markdown still here. </li>
-    <li>Add your compiled program to <code>.gtignore</code> so it will be excludedd in your pull request </li>
+    <li>Add your compiled program to <code>.gitignore</code> so it will be excludedd in your pull request </li>

 </ul>
 <br>